Algebraic Geometry over $C^\infty$-rings: -rings C∞-rings

 We begin by explaining the basic objects out of which our theories are built, $C^\iy$-{\it rings}, or {\it smooth rings}.
-The archetypal example of a $C^\iy$-ring is the vector space $C^\iy(X)$ of smooth functions $c:X\ra\R$ for a manifold $X$, and these will be discussed at greater length in \S\ref{ag3}.
-The material on {\it good\/} $C^\iy$-rings in \S\ref{ag25}--\S\ref{ag26} is new, as far as the author knows, but nearly everything else in this section will be known to experts in synthetic differential geometry, and much of it can be found in Moerdijk and Reyes \cite[Ch.~I]{MoRe2}, Dubuc \cite{Dubu1,Dubu2,Dubu3,Dubu4} or Kock \cite[\S III]{Kock}.
-We introduce some new notation for brevity, in particular, our {\it fair\/} $C^\iy$-rings are known in the literature as `finitely generated and germ determined $C^\iy$-rings'.
+The archetypal example of a $C^\iy$-ring is the vector space $C^\iy(X)$ of smooth functions $c:X\ra\R$ for a manifold $X$.
+Everything in this section is known to experts in synthetic differential geometry,\I{synthetic differential geometry} and much of it can be found in Moerdijk and Reyes \cite[Ch.~I]{MoRe2}, Dubuc \cite{Dubu1,Dubu2,Dubu3,Dubu4} or Kock \cite[\S III]{Kock}.
+We introduce some new notation for brevity, in particular, our {\it fair\/}\I{C-ring@$C^\iy$-ring!fair} $C^\iy$-rings are known in the literature as `finitely generated\I{C-ring@$C^\iy$-ring!finitely generated} and germ determined\I{C-ring@$C^\iy$-ring!germ determined} $C^\iy$-rings'.